Why study in the UK?

 Living in a major British city like Sheffield, you will have easy access to public transport and the opportunity to discover the UK’s rich history and world-famous cultural attractions.
 International students enjoy a high standard of living and laid-back lifestyle, and tend to find it easy to settle in to university life in the UK.

 Since it was founded in 1905, the University of Sheffield has been a champion of innovation.
 It has produced six Nobel Prize winners in the fields of Chemistry and Medicine/Physiology.
 This legacy of exceptional research and discovery continues today with investment in excellent facilities to further this work.

 Work after study

-Start your career in the UK with the new Graduate Immigration Route – a 2-year post-study work visa for international students graduating from UK universities.
-If you begin your studies after autumn 2020, you’ll be able to work for up to two years after graduating with your valid Student visa.
+Start your career in the UK with the new Graduate Immigration Route – a 2-year post-study work visa for international students graduating from UK universities meaning, you’ll be able to work for up to two years after graduating with your valid Student visa.
 Study a pathway programme and take the first step towards working in the UK.

 Sheffield is a friendly, multicultural city.
 It has also been ranked the greenest in the UK.
 There is plenty to see and do on and off campus, or you can take a bus into the countryside to explore the beautiful Peak District.

 The Students’ Union is the social hub on campus.
 It’s a place to try new things and discover what you’re passionate about.
 Find hundreds of student societies, sports clubs and events, as well as help and advice if you need someone to talk to.